soc-ucsd/mixed-traffic/README.md

 1. dissipating traffic waves and
 2. improving the performance of the entire mixed traffic flow.

-The Modeling package, [YALMIP](https://yalmip.github.io/), and the optimization solver, [MOSEK](https://www.mosek.com/), are needed to solve the semidefinite program in controller synthesis
+In particular, we demonstrate three important topics in mixed traffic flow.

 * [Topic 1: Smoothing Traffic Flow via Autonomous Vehicles](#Topic-1)
 * [Topic 2: Structured Optimal Control of Autonomous Vehicles](#Topic-2)
 * [Topic 3: Cooperative Formation of Multiple Autonomous Vehicles: beyong platooning](#Topic-3)

+To run the code, the Modeling package, [YALMIP](https://yalmip.github.io/), and the optimization solver, [MOSEK](https://www.mosek.com/), are needed to solve the semidefinite program in controller synthesis

 ## Topic 1: Smoothing Traffic Flow via Autonomous Vehicles <a name="Topic-1"></a>

 Although large-scale numerical simulations and small-scale experiments have shown promising results, a comprehensive theoretical understanding to smooth traffic flow via AVs is lacking.
 In this paper, from a control-theoretic perspective, we establish analytical results on the **controllability**, **stabilizability**, and **reachability** of a mixed traffic system consisting of HDVs and AVs in a ring road.

-Schematic for the mixed traffic system is as follows.
+A schematic diagram for the mixed traffic system is as follows.

 <img src="docs/img/system_schematic_1AV.PNG" align="center" width="60%"/>